FAFSA – Free Application For Student Aid

 Get it DONE by March 1!

 However, many states and colleges have earlier deadlines for applying for state and institutional financial aid.
 You can find your state’s deadline at https://fafsa.ed.gov/deadlines.htm.
-Check with your college about its deadlines.
+Visit the school’s website or contact its financial aid office.
+School deadlines are usually early in the year (often in February or March, although some are even earlier now that the FAFSA form is available in October).

 Because of the variation in state and college deadlines, it is highly recommended that you fill out the FAFSA as soon as you can after October 1 to ensure that you do not miss out on available aid.